tugberkugurlu/go-bloggy/web/posts/2021/2021-03-23_18-12-00-cpp-getting-started-with-the-basics-working-with-dependencies-and-linker.md

 ## Back to Basics: Compilation of a C++ Program

 Let's pause a bit and learn some fundamentals.
-I kept mentioning compilation, as it's a black box where you give it some input and get an output, compiled object back.
+I kept mentioning compilation, like it's a black box where you give it some input and get an output, compiled object back.
 Most of the time, this type of thinking will get us where we want to be.
 However, my aim here is to understand what's going on under the hood a bit more.
-When I have done that for C++ build process, I have found out that the build step is broken down into three independent steps:
+When I went a bit deeper to understand the build process for C++, I have found out that the build step is broken down into three independent steps:

  - **Preprocessing**: This stage handles the preprocessor directives, like `#include` and `#define`.
 After the processing of these directives, the preprocessor produces a single output.
  - **Compilation**: The compilation step is performed on each output of the preprocessor, and this is the step where the C++ code is converted into assembly code.
 This step also involves the assembler to turn the assembly code into machine code, then producing an actual binary file (a.k.a. object file).
 The bit that's super interesting at this stage is that **these object files can refer to symbols that are not defined**, and this is how the header files are being compiled at this stage without any specific implementation.
- - **Linking**: This is the final step within our build process, and this steps is handled through the linker which produces the final output for our program from the object files the compiler produced.
+ - **Linking**: This is the final step within our build process, and this step is handled through the linker which produces the final output for our program from the object files that the compiler produced.
 This output can be either a library or an executable.
 It links all the object files by replacing the references to undefined symbols with the correct addresses, and **if the definitions exist in libraries other than the standard one, the linker needs to be informed about these specificity**, which is relevant to what I am trying to achieve in this post (more on this to come later).

 You can check out [this incredible Stackoverflow answer](https://stackoverflow.com/a/6264256/463785) on this topic, which explains compilation steps of a C++ program more in-depth, and I copied most of what I mentioned in this section from there.

-This

 ## Preprocessing the Headers

-Let's install this according to [the installation guidelines of this library](https://github.com/gflags/gflags/blob/827c769e5fc98e0f2a34c47cef953cc6328abced/INSTALL.md#installing-a-binary-distribution-package), and rerun the compilation.
+Let's install `gflags` according to [the installation guidelines of this library](https://github.com/gflags/gflags/blob/827c769e5fc98e0f2a34c47cef953cc6328abced/INSTALL.md#installing-a-binary-distribution-package), and rerun the compilation:

 ```patch
 diff --git a/1-dependency/Dockerfile b/1-dependency/Dockerfile